For our most up to date announcements, please visit our Facebook page.

 Aikido was founded by Morihei Ueshiba in the 1920’s as a culmination of his martial studies in Daitō-ryū aiki-jūjutsu and spiritual pursuits in the Ōmoto-kyō religion.
 Morihei Ueshiba is commonly referred to as O-Sensei (Great Teacher).
 The word Aikido contains three elements: “ai”-harmony or coordination, “ki”-the spirit or energy, and “do”- the method or way.
 The power of Aikido is not found in huge muscle strength but rather in the correct and natural method of coordinating the mind and body.
 With correct coordination, one can use the momentum brought by an assailant to apply a wrist lock, throw, or calmly diffuse an aggressor’s energy.
 Those who study this martial art strive for self-improvement of their own inner harmony so they can better blend with tense or aggressive situations in the dojo and in the world beyond.
 Both men and women can benefit from the regular practice of “Aikido: the way of harmony.”

-AWR was founded in its current location in 1991 by Byron Mellinger Sensei and was originally affiliated with Aikido Kinokawa.
+AWR was founded in its original location in 1991 by Byron Mellinger Sensei and was originally affiliated with Aikido Kinokawa.
 In 1992, after a break with Aikido Kinokawa, AWR became affiliated with the American Aikido Association (AAA), which was founded and directed by Toyoda Sensei.
 In 1993, AWR became affiliated with the Aikido Schools of Ueshiba (ASU), founded and directed by Mitsugi Saotome Shihan.
 AWR continues to be affiliate with the ASU, and is connected to Hombu Dojo in Tokyo, Japan, through this affiliation.

 In 1999, Byron Sensei decided to retire from teaching and practicing aikido and left AWR in the hands of its students.
 In the summer of 1999, the students formed the Board of Directors and began leading the dojo as a student-run organization.
 The Board is currently comprised of four senior members of the dojo who regularly teach classes, organize seminars, arrange for social events, and oversee the maintenance and care of the dojo.
 Current Board members are Eric Webber, Michael Harrell, Christine Moore, Bob Ferrara, and Chris Kostaras.